kschueths/event-template/.gitlab/issue_templates/workshop-registration.md

-## Registration for December 8th Workshop
+## Registration for May 4th Workshop

 **First Name**: